junxit/us-congress-bills-111/metadata.md

 - 2010-09-20 — Introduced in Senate
 - 2010-09-20 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S7211-7216)
 - 2010-09-20 — Sponsor introductory remarks on measure.
 (CR S7210-7211)
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-12-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 684.